-Here’s where promises of lower health insurance premiums smack into the new reality of increased health insurance costs.
+This is where promises of lower auto insurance premiums smack into the reality of increased health insurance costs.

-Health insurance is perceived as less costly than No-Fault.
-A big reason for this is that many health care plans either do not cover medical services for car accident-related injuries, or drastically limit these medical services.
-The catch, however, is that many of these medical services that are not covered or that are drastically limited with health insurance are still considered vital to a car accident injury victim’s care and recovery.
+Health insurance has been perceived as being less costly than No-Fault.
+A big reason for this is that historically many health care plans either do not cover medical services for car accident-related injuries, or drastically limit coverage for these medical services.

-But now the new qualified health coverage” requirement under the No-Fault law effectively undoes much of this.
+But the “qualified health coverage” requirement under the No-Fault law effectively undoes much of this dynamic.

-Because the only health insurance coverages that will meet the No-Fault law’s requirements are plans that do “not exclude or limit coverage for injuries related to motor vehicle accidents,” health insurance will now have to provide the same coverage to auto accident victims that No-Fault has been providing for more than 40 years.
+Because the only health insurance coverages that will meet the No-Fault law’s QHC requirements are plans that do “not exclude or limit coverage for injuries related to motor vehicle accidents,” health insurance will now have to provide the same coverage to auto accident victims that No-Fault does – and has been providing since 1973.

 Therefore, we can bet that our health insurance costs will go up – and that employers who provide health insurance will likely be passing these increased costs onto the rest of us.
-These increased costs will likely eat away at any savings that drivers will see on their auto insurance premiums by choosing lower levels of No-Fault PIP medical benefits coverage.
+These increased costs will likely eat away at any “savings” that drivers will see on their auto insurance premiums by choosing lower levels of No-Fault PIP medical benefits coverage.

 How do I know if I have the right health coverage?

-To confirm that your health insurance coverage meets the requirments under the No-Fault law, ask for documentation from your health insurer.
+To confirm that your health insurance coverage meets the requirements under the No-Fault law, ask for documentation from your health insurer.
 They are required to prepare and provide this documentation.

-In Insurance Bulletin 2020-01-INS, entitled “Qualified Health Coverage Notices” and issued on January 14, 2020, Michigan’s Insurance Commissioner stated that, because “individuals who have (QHC)” are allowed “to make certain choices regarding the dollar limit for personal protection insurance (PIP) medical coverage under a no-fault auto policy,” “[h]ealth insurers and health plans should develop a document that indicates whether a person’s coverage is qualified for purposes of no-fault insurance under MCL 500.3107d(7)(b)(i).”
+In Insurance Bulletin 2023-17-INS, entitled “Qualified Health Coverage Under the No-Fault Act” and issued on June 22, 2023, Michigan’s Insurance Commissioner stated that, because “individuals who have QHC” are allowed “to make certain choices regarding the dollar limit for personal protection insurance (PIP) medical coverage under a no-fault auto policy,” “[h]ealth insurers and health plans must offer to policyholders upon request a document that indicates whether a person’s coverage is QHC for purposes of no-fault insurance under MCL 500.3107d(7)(b)(i).”